evant/android-studio-unit-test-plugin/README.md

 android-studio-unit-test-plugin
 ===============================

-Android Studio IDE support for Android gradle [unit tests](https://github.com/JCAndKSolutions/android-unit-test).
+Android Studio (and Intellij 14) IDE support for Android gradle [unit tests](https://github.com/JCAndKSolutions/android-unit-test).

 This plugin will mark test directories and resolve `testCompile` dependencies.
 It also sets up the correct system properties so that Robolectric will work if you are using it.